mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 -  libmongocrypt deduplicates a lot of the work: JSONSchema cache, KMS message construction/parsing, key caching, and encryption/decryption.
--  We are convinced that the next version of field-level encryption will remove mongocryptd in place of a C library to do query parsing.
-That will necessitate drivers using a C library.
-If we use libmongocrypt now, that upgrade path is much easier.
 -  Our "best-effort" of storing decrypted key material securely is best accomplished with a C library.
 -  Having crypto done in one centralized C library makes it much easier